snap10/resource-scheduler-frontend/README.md

 # Resource Scheduler (a project to get familiar with Vue.Js)
 > Learn Vue the hard way

-A simple REST-Backend writtein in go (golang) and a MongoDB database (currently not integrated) A web-client written in Vue.JS with Bulma.css-Framework
+A simple REST-Backend writtein in go (golang) and a MongoDB database (currently not integrated) (See at https://github.com/snap10/resource-scheduler)
+A web-client written in Vue.JS with Bulma.css-Framework

 ## Screenshot of Home